aankitasoni/Data-Science-/README.md

 So the scale of the data being collected means that it’s not feasible to use conventional data analysis tools.
 However, alternative tools that leverage distributed computing power can overcome this problem.
 Tools such as **Apache Spark** (Open source unified analytics engine for large scale data processing), **Hadoop** (Open source framework that is used to efficiently store and process large datasets ranging in size from gigabytes to petabytes of data) and its ecosystem provide ways to extract, load, analyze, and process the data across distributed compute resources, providing new insights and knowledge.

 This gives organizations more ways to connect with their customers and enrich the services they offer.

+### What is Data Mining?

+Data Mining is the process of extracting usable data from a large set of any raw data.
+The first step in data mining requires you to set up goals for the exercise. i.e.,

+* **Selecting Data** as the output of a data-mining exercise largely depends upon the quality of data being used.
+The type of data, its size, and frequency of collection have a direct bearing on the cost of data mining exercise.

+* **Preprocessing Data** as tha quality of the data should be checked before applying machine learning or data mining algorithms because we cannot work with raw data.

+* **Transforming Data** which converts the raw data into a suitable format that efficiently eases data mining and retrives strategic information.

+* **Storing Data** as the data must be stored in a format that gives unrestricted and immediate read/write privileges to the data scientist.
+Data safety and privacy should be a prime concern for storing data on servers or storage media that keeps the data secure and also prevents the data mining algorithm from unnecessarily searching for pieces of data scattered on different servers or storage media.

+* **Mining Data** so it helps in developing a preliminary understanding of the trends hidden in the data set.
+A good starting point for data mining is data visualization.

+* **Evaluating Mining Results** as it's an iterative process such that the analysts use better and improved algorithms to improve the quality of results generated in light of the feedback received from the key stakeholders.